-During Q3 2022, 19 OITs graduated and are now rotating their job assignments among West Point, South Plant, Brightwater and Offsite facilities every three months.
-Once they have 12 months of experience, they will be eligible to compete for WTD operator positions
+During Q3 2022, 18 OITs graduated and are continuing to rotate through their job assignments among West Point, South Plant, Brightwater and Offsite facilities every three months.
+Once they have 12 months of experience, they will be eligible to compete for WTD operator positions.